-The joy of yoghurt is beautifully expressed in this flavoursome recipe for Cucumber Raita.
-Cucumber Raita is a dish known all over the world, and if you must equate it, it is the Indian version of Tzatziki.
-The combination of cucumber and yoghurt, in what ever form or from what ever cuisine, is well known all over the world.
-Both ingredients are cooling, so it makes it a special dish for hot weather, but this does not mean that you need to forgo it on cooler days.
-An essential part of an informal gathering, Cucumber Raita always wins over your guests.
+The joy of yoghurt is beautifully expressed in this flavoursome recipe for Cucumber Pachadi.
+Cucumber and yoghurt feature all over the world.
+The combination, in what ever form or from what ever cuisine, is so well known.
+Both ingredients are cooling, so it makes this a special dish for hot weather.
+But this does not mean that you need to forgo it on cooler days.
+An essential part of an informal gathering, Cucumber Pachadi always wins over your guests.

 Cucumber Pachadi | Vellarikkai Thayir